For questions please see the FAQ page

 Admissions Process

 Students are admitted to the Economics PhD program for the fall term of each year only; we do not offer a terminal master’s degree.
 Applications and all credentials must be submitted through the Graduate School of Arts & Sciences' online application system.
-The deadline to apply is January 15th.
+The deadline to apply is December 15th for the following year's admissions.

 The following items must be submitted with the application: